 Good brand messaging isn’t just about what you say.
 It’s about how you say it.
 Unfortunately, we see tons of brands whose messaging is so bland and soulless it could work just as well for their competitor.
 To make a strong connection with someone, they need to like you.
 And to make that happen, they need to know your personality.
 Using your brand voice is the best way to introduce yourself.

 The fix: As you workshop your brand messaging, give it a second pass for brand voice.
 Think about the particular words, phrases, or tone that can properly communicate who you are.
-(If you’re not sure what your brand voice is, here are five ways to help you discover it.)
+If you’re not sure what your brand voice is, use our guide to find it, as download our free brand voice questionnaire below.

 Example: Everlane is a clothing company dedicated to breaking the mold through “radical transparency” in the production chain.
 As such, they’re eager to attract people with the same passion and vision.
 Thus, their career page is a personality-packed invitation that reflects the brand’s spirit.